ScreamZ/react-native-true-sight/doc/install.md

 # Step 2 - Install dependencies

-This library relies on [React Native Video](https://github.com/react-native-community/react-native-video) and [React Native Slider](https://github.com/react-native-community/react-native-slider),
+This library best fit with [React Native Video](https://github.com/react-native-community/react-native-video) and has a required dependency with [React Native Slider](https://github.com/react-native-community/react-native-slider).

+As in V2 everything is thinking modular, you can use other library but you'll need it for the default components.

-Please be sure to follow the dosc in order to set-up those correctly.
+Please be sure to follow the doc in order to set-up those correctly.

 **Now you're ready to go!**